nifey/VerilogViz/Readme.md

 - [X] Create internal datastructures of nodes and edges
   - [X] Modules (input pins, output pins, instances)
   - [X] Wires
-- [ ] Layout the nodes in a neat way using place and route
+- [ ] Layout the nodes in a neat way
   - [X] Start with a box for the module
   - [X] Place equidistant input ports on the left side
   - [X] Place equidistant output ports on the right side
   - [X] Start from the output ports and move backwards building a tree, that will give you the layer number
   - [X] Place the wires in between the nodes in a good looking way
   - [X] Render each wire in a different random color to make it easier to differentiate
-  - [ ] Create a basic editor like layout with code on left and diagram generated on right
+  - [X] Create a basic editor like layout with code on left and diagram generated on right
-  - [ ] Add feature to render any module in the file not just the module with filename
+  - [X] Add feature to render any module in the file not just the module with filename
+  - [ ] Handle custom module instances (naming ports and instances)
   - [ ] Handle back edge across layers (SR Latch)
+- [ ] Configure setup tools and Publish to PyPi
+- [ ] Optimize the layout for better rendering
-  - [ ] Overlapping horizontal lines in some cases.
+  - [ ] Handle overlapping horizontal lines in some cases.
 Also route the wires in more neater way
-  - [ ] Handle custom module instances (naming ports and instances)
   - [ ] Optimize the order of gates in each level to reduce the number of criss cross wires
   - [ ] Use commutativity of primitive gates to reorder ports for better wire placement
+  - [ ] Dynamically resize the two panes when resized

-## Future
+## Future work
 - Add editor capabilities: Turn this into a full blown IDE for Verilog learners
     - Syntax highlighting
     - Checking for basic verilog mistakes